 Students who fail to meet SAP for two (2) consecutive periods, who have appealed, and had the appeal approved, will be placed on Academic Probation status in the next period.
-Students will only be eligible for Financial Aid for the Probation period.
+Progress on Academic Success Plans will be evaluated at the end of each semester.

-Failure to meet the requirements of SAP during Academic Probation status will result in the student's dismissal and loss of federal Financial Aid eligibility.
+Failure to meet the requirements of SAP during Academic Probation status will result in the student's dismissal.